-You will be invited to attend our annual residential summer school held on campus at the University.
-This week-long programme of lectures, activities and workshops, takes place every July/August and is open to students on any of our distance learning postgraduate Management courses, at any point in their studies.
+You will be invited to attend our Leicester Masterclass held on campus at the University.
+This week-long programme of lectures, activities and workshops takes place every August/September and is open to students on any School of Business distance learning course (excluding CPD courses) at any point in their studies.

 You will be assessed at the end of each module either by an exam or written assignment which is usually between 3,000 to 4,000 words.
 Your final piece of work, the dissertation, is 15,000 words.

 Exams are held on a Saturday except in the Caribbean and Americas where they are held on a Friday.
 UK based students take their exams in Leicester and, elsewhere, we offer an exam venue free of charge within a few hours travel from your location.